Lateral Head Triceps Exercises for Bigger, Stronger Arms

 12. Dumbbell Tate Press

-The dumbbell Tate press is a variation of the dumbbell tricep extension and an exercise used to build stronger triceps.
+The dumbbell Tate press is a variation of the dumbbell tricep extension.

 It is an advanced lateral head tricep exercise that moves the muscle differently, but still targets and builds the tricep muscle.